Skip to content

 socialsizes informational website

-SocialSizes features clickable social media icons that take you directly to the necessary content.
+SocialSizes features clickable social media icons that direct you to the relevant content.

 But even when you start scrolling, the sticky bottom “navigation” always gives you access to other content.
-Or you can press the back-to-top button to reach the header, which features three links and a newsletter subscription form.
+Alternatively, you can press the back-to-top button to return to the header, which features three links and a newsletter subscription form.
 Meanwhile, the footer consists of menu links, social media and email.

 Was this article helpful?